yoctoproject/poky/documentation/dev-manual/start.rst

 #. *Get to the Downloads Area:* Select the "RELEASES" item from the
    pull-down "DEVELOPMENT" tab menu near the top of the page.

-#. *Select a Yocto Project Release:* On the top of the "RELEASE" page currently
+#. *Select a Yocto Project Release:* On the top of the "RELEASES" page, currently
-   supported releases are displayed, further down past supported Yocto Project releases are visible.
+   supported releases are displayed; further down, past supported Yocto Project releases are visible.
 The "Download" links in the rows of the table there will lead to the download tarballs for the release.